Paralegal Schools in Maine

 Paralegal Degree Programs in Maine

 The Paralegal Studies Program at Husson University offers a Bachelor of Science degree, an Associate of Science degree and a non-degree certificate program to accommodate a variety of educational backgrounds.
-The program emphasizes professional skills courses such as accounting, microcomputing, communication and writing.
+The program emphasizes professional skills courses such as accounting, microcomputing, communication, and writing.
 Students at Husson University have access to and training in Westlaw, the most advanced online research tool for lawyers and legal assistants.
-This research experience in addition to traditional library research skills are valuable tools for graduates hoping to gain entry-level legal positions.
+This research experience, in addition to traditional library research skills, is a valuable tool for graduates hoping to gain entry-level legal positions.
 Students also have access to courts, law offices, and law libraries through a variety of immersion programs and a mandatory senior internship program.
 This internship program allows students to practice their classroom skills and forge important contacts and connections that may lead to future employment.
 Though this program has not been formally approved by the American Bar Association, it provides a solid foundation in legal knowledge and professional skills and may be a good option for prospective paralegals in Maine.

 University of Maine at Augusta